 VICON is a trademarks of OMG plc.
 Academy Award® is a trade or servicemark of the Academy of Motion Picture Arts&Sciences.
 All other trademarks are the property of their respective owners.

 Submitted: 2009-11-02 22:33:40 UTC

-Tags: Action, Game Development, 3d, Production, wet, game engine, Autodesk Maya, sword fighting, fight sequence, battle, third-person shooter, player, video game, cinematics, keyframe, motion capture, animation, Alan Cumming, Malcolm McDowell, Eliza Dushku, Brian Rausch, Stephane Roy, A2M, Bethseda Softworks, House of Moves, and Vicon
+Tags: Action, Game Development, 3d, Production, game engine, Autodesk Maya, sword fighting, fight sequence, third-person shooter, player, video game, cinematics, keyframe, motion capture, animation, Alan Cumming, Malcolm McDowell, Eliza Dushku, Brian Rausch, Stephane Roy, A2M, Bethseda Softworks, House of Moves, and Vicon